guillainbisimwa/portfolio/README.md

 # About Me

 Hi I’m Guillain, a Full-Stack Web Developer.

-Full-Stack Web Developer.
-Able to collaborate within a productive team both remotely and locally.
+Ready to collaborate within a productive team both remotely and locally.
 Don't hesitate to contact me.

 I love working with React, React Native, Javascript, Ruby, and Ruby on Rails.